 »

-I’ve been writing a business and career advice column for introverts that appears on Quiet Revolution and Huffington Post, and most of the letters I get from self-employed people are about some kind of dislike of marketing.
+I’ve been writing a business and career advice column for introverts that appears on Quiet Revolution and Huffington Post, and most of the letters I get from business owners are about some kind of dislike or dread of marketing.

-Here’s a question from a self-employed, introverted health care provider that captures the typical concern well.
+Here’s a question from an introverted business owner that captures the typical concern well.
 Then I’ll share my response to her.

 Dear Val,